Bowes, Alistair William Interview

 However, after Greymouth I went to Canterbury Varsity, [University] because I was very convinced by my parents who said that a good education would be the best thing that I could do for myself if I wanted to get the most out of life.
 And that’s good advice.

-At varsity I did a BA in History, and I went to Teachers’ College ‘cause I thought I might be a school teacher, but I’m afraid I didn’t enjoy teaching.
+I went to Canterbury although my parents at that stage were living in Foxton, because I wanted to do a BA [Bachelor of Arts] and Canterbury was the only place where you could do a BA without doing a foreign language.
+At school the only disadvantage the school had was no one could take French beyond the Fourth Form.
+At varsity I did a BA in History and I went to Teachers’ College ‘cause I thought I might be a school teacher; but I’m afraid I didn’t enjoy teaching.
 I taught for a while, on section, at St Andrew’s College, which was one of the top schools in Christchurch.
-And it was wonderful, I enjoyed … with the boys, and I coached, and I did a bit as a Houseman; stayed at the college which meant that board was pretty cheap.
+And it was wonderful with the boys; and I coached, and I did a bit as a Houseman; stayed at the college which meant that board was pretty cheap.
 But I could see that to get a position of responsibility you had to be [there] about twenty years.
-In the section of the school I was in, which was English and History, there were two brothers, Dowlings; one of them was the father of the captain of the New Zealand Cricket team; and they were always going to be ahead of any young person like me.
+In the section of the school I was in, which was English and History, there were two brothers … Dowlings.
+One of them was the father of the captain of the New Zealand Cricket team, and they were always going to be ahead of any young person like me.

-I was lucky that I had done all of my accounting part time so I had plenty of experience; and I was in a firm that was also a sharebroker firm, Bird & Co.
+And so I looked for other options; and I thought accounting would be a way that I could get up the middle of a firm fairly quickly.
+So I did a BComm [Bachelor of Commerce] and I became a qualified accountant, and passed Auditing at my first sitting.
+The year that I passed Auditing the pass rate was thirteen percent, and I believe it was a means of the Accounting Society to limit people getting into the profession, to make it a bit more valuable for those who were already in it.
+It was pretty unfair.
+So I was lucky that I had done all of my accounting part time so I had plenty of experience; and I was in a firm that was also a sharebroker firm, Bird & Co.
 [Company] At the end of my fourth year when I was just coming up being qualified, I was offered a partnership in this firm which had three partners; one of whom was a top accounting guy who was trained in Scotland.
 And he told me that he thought the other partners were crooks, so he left the partnership, and I also announced my retirement.
-And in due course the remaining partners were found guilty of using inappropriately a client’s money, and they went to jail.
-So I was very pleased to have the good advice.
+And in due course the remaining partners were found guilty of using inappropriately, client’s money, and they went to jail.
+So I was very pleased I had the good advice, and I left.

 So after working there for a number of years, I married a lady who I’d met through a beach dance when I was at home in the holidays at Foxton; and her name was Fiona Newman.
-She was a member of the well-known Nelson family that had coaches.
-Her own father had died, and so when we got married her Uncle Jack Newman … Sir Jack … was the man that gave her away.
+She was a member of the well known Nelson family that had coaches.
+Her own father had died, and so when we got married her uncle, Jack Newman … Sir Jack … was the man that [who] gave her away.
 And he was also a director of Freightways; and I felt that I didn’t want to be seen as getting favours so I started looking for a job.

-When we got married we had a child, Stephanie; and it would’ve been nice to’ve had family closer, so I had a talk to my dad.
-And my dad knew Sir James Wattie because the Commercial Bank of Australia was one of the banks that was involved in supporting Wattie Canneries.
-My father exaggerated my ability as an accountant, and so I was appointed to Wattie Canneries as what was gloriously known as an administrative assistant; and at the same time another young graduate was appointed to the company, called Tony Dallimore.
+When we got married we had a child, Stephanie, and it would’ve been nice to’ve had family closer.
+So I had a talk to my dad; my dad knew Sir James Wattie because the Commercial Bank of Australia was one of the banks that was involved in supporting Wattie Canneries.
+My father exaggerated my ability as an accountant, and so I was appointed to Wattie Canneries as what was gloriously known as an Administrative Assistant; and at the same time another young graduate was appointed to the company, called Tony Dallimore.
 Tony was on the operational side; I was on the administration side, and it was a wonderful opportunity for me because I had some abilities that Wattie Canneries wanted.
 These were more on the external relationships rather than running a factory – Tony Dallimore was the expert on running the factory, and I was put in the role of external relations.
-That involved various things, but one of the first things that I did that got me known to Sir James was the marketing department was about to launch a product called Jubilee Vegetables.
-And because when I arrived at Wattie’s the Executive were just so busy, they didn’t have a lot of time to sort of teach me, or sort of supervise work.
-So I’d read the files on the contracts that Wattie’s had, which was you know, very good background, and amongst it was talk about trademarks.
-I checked with the marketing department and they had not done any work on seeing whether ‘Jubilee’ was available as a trademark.
-Well sure enough, it was already the trademark of someone else – it was the Gear Meat Company – and so the marketing manager and I had to go and see Sir James who was running the company, to say we were in a bit of a hole because we didn’t have the right to the name.
-And Sir James was a bit crabby, and looked to me to do something about it.
-Fortunately the Gear Meat Company were very nice about it, and we got a Registered User Agreement which enabled us to use the Jubilee brand; and so what was really down to the nice people at Gear Meat reflected well on me, although I’d contributed very little other than probably asking quite nicely.
+That involved various things, but one of the first things that I did that got me known to Sir James was, the marketing department was about to launch a product called Jubilee Vegetables.
+And because when I arrived at Wattie’s the executives were just so busy, they didn’t have a lot of time to sort of teach me, or supervise work.

 Soon after that Wattie Canneries was made into a separate operating division, and Wattie Industries was formed.
 And Wattie Industries had, you know, the big boys, and the top people like Arnold Smith; and Gordon Wattie was the managing director because Sir James retired.
 The leftovers like me were made part of Wattie Canneries; and I was the secretary of Wattie Canneries, which was a good job because I worked with Ray Wattie who I admired, and who saw in me ways of getting out of the tremendous amount of work that he had to do.
 So I basically represented Wattie Canneries to the outside world.
-That timing was about 1975, and so we went on merrily together.
-And Ray was a fantastic boss – hard working; but I could do the things that took a lot of time but needed to be done.
+That timing was about 1975.
+And so we went on merrily together, and Ray was a fantastic boss – hard working; but I could do the things that took a lot of time but needed to be done.

 At that stage Marshall was the Prime Minister and he was very keen to establish a development plan for the country, and so the big companies like Wattie’s and Fletchers and so on were called to meetings in Wellington for what was going to be a planning session for future growth.
-And it was very flattering for me that I was with people that were real lions, whereas I was just a nobody really from Hawke’s Bay.
+And it was very flattering for me that I was with people that [who] were … you know, real lions, whereas I was just a nobody really from Hawke’s Bay.
 But they were good people to mix with, and I was able to talk a bit about the opportunities in Hawke’s Bay as well as the opportunities for Wattie’s.
 And at that stage I was already becoming a [an] absolute wine nut, and I saw in Hawke’s Bay – apart from wonderful opportunities for Wattie’s – an opportunity for a range of other products.
 And Wattie Canneries at that stage was growing because we had a plant at Christchurch, one at Gisborne and a big one at Hastings.
-We bought the Timaru plant that was owned by Dalgety’s, and we also had the Studholme Junction plant which we didn’t use for processing, but we used it as storage.
+We bought a Timaru plant that was owned by Dalgetys, and we also had the Studholme Junction plant which we didn’t use for processing, but we used it as storage.

-Another thing about that stage was that I had a fairly eclectic interest in the business, and it was always an irritation to me that the insurance had some elements that I felt were unfair; in particular the consequential loss policy – we had to be very careful that we didn’t hit the average terms of the insurers.
-The average is that if you don’t insure enough, any claim will be written down by the amount that you are under the real value of your assets; and I felt that we were penalised because Wattie’s was very dispersed – we had the factories I’ve mentioned before, but we also had plenty of our flour mills in remote locations; we had plenty of … well, we had the ice cream plants; we had snack food plants; we had bakeries, which were all spread around; unlike say, Forest Products, with whom I had some knowledge, where they had a huge risk all in one place at Tokoroa.
+Another thing about that stage was that I had a fairly eclectic interest in the business, and it was always an irritation to me that the insurance had some elements that I felt were unfair; in particular the consequential loss policy – we had to be very careful that we didn’t hit the ‘average’ terms of the insurers.
+The average is that if you don’t insure enough, any claim will be written down by the amount that you’re under the real value of your assets.
+And I felt that we were penalised because Wattie’s was very dispersed – we had the factories I’ve mentioned before, but we also had plenty of our flour mills in remote locations; we had plenty of … well, we had the ice cream plants; we had snack food plants; we had bakeries, which were all spread around; unlike say, Forest Products, with whom I had some knowledge, where they had a huge risk all in one place at Tokoroa.
 So I spent a bit of time at Massey University with some of the people that were pretty clever in the field of statistics, and … sort of verging on to insurance and underwriters, and that sort of area; and convinced the insurers that our risk was a much lesser risk because of the dispersal across the whole of the country relative to other ones that had huge big concentrated assets.
-I think one of them might’ve been Lion Nathan, because they had huge breweries – they weren’t de-centralised like Wattie’s was.
+I think one of them might’ve been Lion Nathan, because they had huge breweries – they weren’t decentralised like Wattie’s was.
 So that was an interesting by-product.

-Well, unfortunately Sir James died not long after the formation of Wattie Industries and everyone moved up a spot; and so I was moved up from being secretary of Wattie Canneries as a working division of Wattie Industries, and I was made secretary of Wattie Industries which meant that I was secretary of a company that was a public listed company and on the Stock Exchange.
-And my expertise was not particularly looking at the small print, but I was well and truly supported by Ray Wattie’s brother, Gordon Wattie, who was the managing director of Wattie Industries.
-And we formed a new partnership, with me again doing the external type of things for the company and getting into all sorts of funny situations.
-One of them was there were [was] a group of a people that thought they should boycott Wattie’s’ products because we charged too much.
-And that was centred in Christchurch, so I went down to Christchurch on behalf of Wattie’s and spoke to the persons involved who were rather misled; their argument was that they could no longer afford to buy a couple of packets of chocolate biscuits, which didn’t have a lot to do with Wattie’s, but they were thinking of Wattie’s being a more public enemy.
-I walked out of the meeting and a person with a camera jumped out from behind a tree; and it was from Television New Zealand and they interviewed me … it was quite a shock.
-But eventually they apologised; and the chairman of Television New Zealand apologised that they had done this in such a secretive way, because we would’ve been perfectly happy and I would’ve been given the job to be interviewed by television; and it wasn’t such a sneaky approach.
-But that all died away in due course.
+My expertise was not particularly looking at the small print, but I was well and truly supported by Ray Wattie’s brother, Gordon Wattie, who was the managing director of Wattie Industries, and we formed a new partnership, with me again doing the external type of things for the company and getting into all sorts of funny situations.
+One of them was there were [was] a group of a people that thought they should boycott Wattie’s products because we charged too much.
+And that was centred in Christchurch, so I went down to Christchurch on behalf of Wattie’s and spoke to the persons involved, who were rather misled; their argument was that they could no longer afford to buy a couple of packets of chocolate biscuits which didn’t have a lot to do with Wattie’s, but they were thinking of Wattie’s being a more public enemy.

 In Wattie Industries’ view there was a need for a new impetus at one of the operating divisions, the equal of Wattie Canneries, which was General Foods.
 So after being the secretary of Wattie Industries for a number of years, which culminated in Wattie Industries winning the prize for the best annual report by a public listed New Zealand company.
 And they won that for the 1979 report which I did with a lot of help from other people, but I was responsible for it.
 So the Society of Accountants who presented the prize, presented it to me in 1980 for the best annual report.
 Well there was nowhere further for me to go, so my reward was I was transferred to Auckland, to a company called General Foods which needed some fresh ideas on the human side of the business.

-My kids … by this stage I had four; Stephanie I’ve talked about; David and Ben and Jenny.
+My kids … by this stage I had four; Stephanie I’ve talked about, David and Ben and Jenny.
 So they were convinced that we should go to Auckland, because Auckland had the products I was going to be involved in – Tip Top Ice Cream, Kentucky Fried Chicken, Tegel Poultry, Irvine’s Bakery products, Bluebird snack food products.
-We got up to Auckland, and the best thing I could say about Auckland was it opened me up to a different style of life.
+We got up to Auckland, and the best thing I could say about Auckland was it, you know, opened me up to a different style of life.
 We lived in Remuera when we first went to Auckland, and then later on we shifted to Parnell; and we met some really terrific people, so it was a wee bit different from a lot of people’s experience of Auckland because we were in the situation of meeting very nice people.

-And then we shifted to Parnell, and that was beaut because you could walk to … you know, it was at the stage when we were all becoming a bit more sensible about drink driving … so you could walk to the places that we were going to eat at, and drink unreservedly and [chuckle] come home without falling over.
+And then we shifted to Parnell, and that was beaut because you could walk … you know, it was at the stage when we were all becoming a bit more sensible about drink driving … so we could walk to the places that we were going to eat at, and drink unreservedly and [chuckle] come home without falling over.
 So that was a great place to be in, and in Auckland I ended up doing quite a lot of overseas travel.
 I was involved in exports so I went to Japan a bit, and I went to Asia quite a lot.
 I was on the board of a joint venture in Thailand for poultry, which was a bit of a slog because they had monthly board meetings; and I was still involved in running a lot of operations in Auckland.

 Just going back – we just had a talk from John Newlands … you’d know John?